Setting up the Nameserver in cPanel

 Get the Details of the Nameserver

-Once you are provided with an email of the login details of the web hosting server.
+Once you are provided with an email of the login details of the web server.
 You will also be provided with the details of the Nameservers.
-Majority of the web hosting providers uses their own DNS servers.
+Majority of the hosting providers uses their own DNS servers.
 To set up the Nameservers, you will have to login into the domain control panel and update the Nameservers by replacement of the old one.

 Domain Nameservers takes some time in propagating through different DNS servers across the world.
 These changes may reflect within a period of time or it might take upto 48 hours.

 Domain Nameservers take time to propagate through different DNS servers around the globe, the change may reflect instantly or it may take up to 48 hours of time according to the DNS servers of hosting provider.